szilG/Red-Coral-Realty/README.md

 The website features slideshows, testimonials, a page with all of the offers, and a contact page.
 The main goal of the website is to guide possible clients to making contact with the agency through the contact page.

+The business goals of the website are:
+Get the Best Price for Your Property in the Shortest Time for the Lowest Fee.
+Pay a Fixed Fee & Keep Your Equity.

 ## UX